A visit to Bhutan in August is possible and doable for the rain lovers. If you don’t mind the occasional rain, August is a great time to visit Bhutan.

 Phobjikha Valley Trek

-August is a great month to do this trek.
+August is a great month to do Phobjikha Valley trek.
 Also known as Gangtey trek, you trek through the splendid U- shaped glacial valley of Phobjikha.

 On this trek, you pass through remote villages of Gogona, Phobjikha, and Gangtey.
 You also walk across picturesque meadows, vast fields, and ancient monasteries.
 On clear days, you can enjoy the splendid sceneries of the surrounding landscapes as well.